shade-12/tiny-app/README.md

 # TinyApp Project :scissors:

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Tired of seeing longgggg URLs?
+Looking for short and sweet URLs?
+You're at the right place :| TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 ## Final Product